Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Conclusion and Discussion

-In this paper, we aim at exploring 2.5D method for efficient volumetric medical image segmentation to overcome the lack of volumetric information of 2D CNNs and heavy computation cost of 3D CNNs, and make a large-scale empirical comparison on three representative segmentation tasks.
-Generally, 3D CNNs seem to be the best choice for segmentation accuracy, however, the unaffordable computational cost remains a hindrance for their further application.
-Besides, for anisotropic volumes that x and y axis preserve much higher resolution than the z axis, the performance advantages of 3D CNNs are not obvious, sometimes even worse than some 2.5D methods.
 For 2.5D segmentation methods, we observe that all these 2.5D methods have the potential to improve the performance of 2D baseline.
 Multi-view fusion of 2D results from different views can get segmentation results comparable to 3D CNNs.
 However, we still need to train 3 (or 4 using VFN) networks to get the final segmentation results.
 In addition, the improvement of this strategy for anisotropic volumes is not significant.
 For incorporating inter-slice information, we could obtain performance improvement while training only one network with slight computational increasement.
-Compared with naive multi-slice input, all RNN-based and attention-based 2.5D methods can further improve the performance.
-However, the performance gains are not consistent in different datasets.
-For fusing 2D/3D features, all methods can improvement the segmentation efficiency, however, their performance is affected by the characteristics of segmentation tasks.
+Compared with naive multi-slice input to incorporate volumetric information, all RNN-based and attention-based 2.5D methods can further improve the segmentation performance.
+However, the performance gains of these methods are not consistent in different datasets.
+For fusing 2D/3D features, all these fusion methods can improve the segmentation efficiency compared with using only 2D CNNs, demonstrating the effectiveness of fusing 3D features to utilize volumetric information.
+However, the performance of different fusion methods is affected by the characteristics of different segmentation tasks.
+Table \ref{Table5} presents the comparison of model parameters and average training time on different datasets (ratio to 2D baseline) of different segmentation methods.
+It can be observed that all 2.5D methods have fewer parameters and less computation cost compared with 3D CNNs.
 We cannot claim that we have completely reproduced all these methods, however, we tried our best to tune each method so as to ensure a fair comparison.
 Another limitation is that we only use 2D/3D U-Net as the backbone structure.
 However, they may not always be the best choice for all segmentation tasks.
 Still, we hope the results and conclusions of our study will prove useful for the community on exploring and developing efficient volumetric medical image segmentation methods.